 All PDs shall be capable of performing passive scan, energy detection (ED) and active scans across a specified list of channels.
 The next higher layer should submit a scan request for a particular channel page containing a list of channels chosen only from the channels specified by phyChannelsSupported for that particular channel page.

 A PD is instructed to begin a channel scan through the MLME-SCAN.request primitive, as described in 6.1.8.1.
-Channels are scanned first starting from the name-TBD channel and then in order from the lowest channel number to the highest, if applicable.
+Channels are scanned first starting from the common channel and then in order from the lowest channel number to the highest, if applicable.
 For the duration of the scan, the PD shall suspend transmissions, if applicable, and shall only accept frames received over the PHY data service that are relevant to the scan being performed.
 For UWB PHYs, each preamble code appropriate to the specified channel is scanned.
 Upon the conclusion of the scan, the PD may begin transmission if applicable.
 The results of the scan shall be returned via the MLME-SCAN.confirm primitive as described in 6.1.8.2.

 ED channel scan